As an Amazon Associate I earn from qualifying purchases.

 - Do not wash with water

-You can use a toner every day regardless of the facial cleanup, to maintain healthy facial skin.
+You can use a toner every day, regardless of your skincare routine, to maintain healthy facial skin.

 Step 6: Moisturizing Your Skin

 The benefits of moisturizing your skin don’t need to be described in detail.
 Every smart person is aware of how moisturizer is important for their facial skincare.
-But it’s important to choose the right moisturizer for your skin, otherwise, you will face a lot of problems.
+But it’s important to choose the right moisturizer for your skin; otherwise, you will face many problems.